-Trust is a BIG word.
-How do we trust anything in a world that pretty much offers impermanence as the only thing we can truly count on?
+Trust is only five letters but it’s a big word.
+How do we trust anything in a world that offers impermanence as the few things we can truly count on?

-As a therapist and one of the human beings I’m talking about here, I’m confronted on a daily basis with the reality that most of us earthlings believe that in order to trust there has to be some degree of permanence.
-At the very least, we want some sort of guarantee that our next step is going to put us where we want to be or get us what we think we should have.
+Most of us resist the idea of impermanence.
+We believe that in order to trust there have to be some guarantees.
+At the very least, we want confirmation that our next step is going to put us where we want to be or get us what we think we should have.